 On 06/17/2020 AAA T L C HEALTH CARE, INC filed a Contract - Other Contract lawsuit against BARBARA DAVIS.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judges overseeing this case are MICHAEL L. STERN and BARBARA M. SCHEPER.
-The case status is Pending - Other Pending.
+The case status is Other.

 Stanley Mosk Courthouse